siiiiiiiiiii/AAPL-stock-price-website/README.md

 Welcome to the **AAPL Stock Price Trend** website!
 This project provides a detailed analysis of Apple (AAPL) stock trends using various technical indicators.

-## Live Website
+## Website

-You can view the live website here:   https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/
+You can view the  website here:   [https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/](https://siiiiiiiiiii.github.io/AAPL-stock-price-trend/)

 ## Project Files